dtedesigns/coffeescript-seed-project/README.md

     This runs gulp.js, and processes the default task defined within `gulpfile.js`, which, by default, runs the **dev** task.

-  The dev task, in principle, run tasks which compile any and all the CoffeeScript files (with extension `.coffee`) under the **./src/** folder.
-Afterwards these CoffeeScript files are watched and compiled they're changed.
-These tasks are delagated to **webpack**.
+    The dev task, in principle, runs webpack which then watch and compile the target file as configured within `webpack.config.js`.
+Compiled file(s) are placed within the **./dist/** folder.

     webpack supports code-splitting, which is useful for large projects.
 See [webpack docs](http://webpack.github.io/docs/code-splitting.html).

 2. Add/edit CoffeeScript source files within **./src/** folder.